gtaylor44/Crane/README.md

 using (SqlConnection conn = SqlConnectionFactory.GetSqlConnection())
 {
-    // Retrieves a product with an Id of 62 and it's associated supplier.
+    // Retrieves a single product with an Id of 62 and it's associated supplier.

     product = conn.Select()
     .AddSqlParameter("@Id", 62)